Draw and match dates, who's playing who, how it works, 2022 World Cup qualifying.

 World Cup qualifying initially remains largely the same, with ten group winners advancing directly to the finals in Qatar.
 The format of the play-offs has evolved, though, and will now consist of two knockout rounds from which three teams qualify.
 It will involve the ten group runners-up plus the best two UEFA Nations League group winners (based on their overall UEFA Nations League rankings) who did not directly qualify or reach the play-offs.

 When do the matches and finals take place?

-UEFA will confirm the 162 League phase fixtures, with dates and kick-off times, as soon as possible after the draw.
+UEFA has confirmed the 162 League phase fixtures, with dates and kick-off times.
 Kick-off times are 15:00 CET (Saturdays and Sundays only, optional), 18:00 CET and 20:45 CET.
 Matchweeks are below.